 |Fried rice.
 Note for bay leaf, sweet corn kernels, french beans and mustard seeds.|

-Farm fresh, raw milky sweet corn can be enjoyed as it is without boiled or steamed.
+Farm fresh, milky-stage sweet corn can be enjoyed as it is without boiled or steamed.

 The whole corncob may be grilled and served with salt, lemon, and pepper seasoning.

-Boiled kernels are an excellent accompaniment in salads, pizza, pasta, risotto, stews, omelets, fried-rice, rice pulav, etc.
+Boiled kernels are an excellent accompaniment to salads, pizza, pasta, risotto, stews, omelets, fried rice, rice pilaf, etc.

 Sweet corn soup and chowder are favorite starters in almost all corners of the world.

-Alleric reactions to sweet corns is rare.
-It is free of gluten and can be a safe food alternative in celiac disese patients.
-Persons with high blood sugar levels, however, should limit sweet corn consumtion in their diet since it carries lots of simple sugars.
+Allergic reactions to sweet corns are rare.
+It is free of gluten and can be a safe food alternative in celiac disease patients.
+Persons with high blood sugar levels, however, should limit sweet corn consumption in their diet since it carries lots of simple sugars.
 (Medical disclaimer).